bheisig/i-doit-docker/README.md

 ### Run i-doit with Docker Compose

 i-doit requires either MariaDB or MySQL as the database backend.
-Additionally, Memcached is highly recommended.
+For better performance Memcached is highly recommended.
 There are some examples:

 -   [Run with PHP-FPM](docker-compose-fpm.yml) (preferred)
 -   [Run with PHP-FPM over UNIX sockets](docker-compose-sockets.yml) (even faster)